Skip to content

 What Happens After a Positive Test

-In practice, the defense requests the calibration and maintenance certificates of the device and the complete record of how the tests were administered.
-If the breathalyzer reading falls, the per se offense usually collapses with it, and the prosecution is left having to prove actual impairment through other evidence — essentially the officers' description of the driving and of the driver's condition, which is far easier to contest.
+In practice, the defence requests the calibration and maintenance certificates of the device and the complete record of how the tests were administered.
+If the breathalyser reading falls, the per se offence usually collapses with it, and the prosecution is left having to prove actual impairment through other evidence — essentially the officers' description of the driving and of the driver's condition, which is far easier to contest.

 Possible outcomes in DUI criminal cases range from full acquittal (procedural defect or insufficiency of evidence) to conformidad (plea agreement reducing penalty), to conviction.
 Key mitigation factors: no prior criminal record, cooperation with authorities, immediate cessation of driving, and voluntary payment of any civil liability.

-These factors do not erase the offense, but they shape both the penalty actually imposed and the realistic objectives of the defense: for a first-time offender, the practical goal is usually to limit the consequences as far as possible and protect their ability to keep working.
+These factors do not erase the offence, but they shape both the penalty actually imposed and the realistic objectives of the defence: for a first-time offender, the practical goal is usually to limit the consequences as far as possible and protect their ability to keep working.

 The Plea Agreement in Practice